|Don's Home Science Biology Anatomy|

 90% of the brain is glial cells; they provide support functions for the neurons.

 There are 100 Billion neurons in the brain.
 The neuron body contains organelles such as mitochondria, endoplasmic reticulum, and a nucleus (which contains DNA).
 The dendrites radiate out from the cell body.
 They are specialized for receiving information from other neurons.
 Dendrites act like antennae for nerve cells.
 The axon generally carries nerve impulses away from the cell body.
-Usually only one axon sprouts off of the cell body, but it may have many branches.
+Usually only one axon sprouts off of the cell body, but it may have many branches conecting to dendrites on many other neurons..
 Axons convey information from one part of the brain to antoher.
 They may be up to a meter long.
 (A Giraffe's primary afferent axon (from toe to neck) is 15 feet long.)
 The Synapse is the point of connection between two neurons (axon and dendrite) or between a neuron (axon) and a muscle or gland.
-Boutons are where synapes occur.Different Types Of Neurons
+Boutons are where synapes occur.At birth, a babty already has about all of the neurons it will ever have, but it will continue to develop synapses as it learns throughout it's life. .
+It's brain doubles in size in the first year, and by age three it has reached 80 percent of its adult volume.

 Note: Some articles state that appendages of a sensory neuron that comes from the nerve ending is a dendrite.